 A standard patent has a maximum term of 20 years (or up to 25 years for pharmaceutical substances).
-An innovation patent has a term of up to eight years.
+An innovation patent has a term of up to eight years (innovation patents are in the process of being phased out).

 5.8 Is double patenting allowed?